 where Fx, Fy, are the forces applied to the leg to flex the hip joint, Xf, Yf, are the locations of force application to the leg, mleg is the mass of the leg, g, is acceleration due to gravity, xcg,, ycg, refer to the location of the centre of mass of the leg and k is the radius of gyration. xcg, ycg refer to the acceleration of the leg centre of mass, and θ is the angular acceleration of the leg.
+Dempster [23] body segment parameter ratios were used for both the total and passive moment calculations.

-[23]The ensemble mean curve of 3 lifts, smoothed using cubic spline interpolation and fitted with an exponential function, was used for further analysis.
+Passive hip moments are a property of the length of moment arm and the amount of soft tissue, and so data was normalised to body mass and height.
+Hip moment-angle data was originally determined from 0 degrees (hip neutral) to maximum hip range of motion.
+Because the number of samples was reduced as hip angle increased, the range 0 to 60 degrees was used for analysis as a majority of subjects achieved this.
+The mean curve from 3 leg raises, smoothed using cubic spline interpolation and fitted with an exponential function, was used for further analysis.

 To establish a predictive equation for passive hip extensor moments based upon a combination of hip and knee angles, 3-D surface plots were generated for assessing the changes in hip moments with hip angle, and at different knee angles.
 In agreement with other researchers [19], passive hip moments were found to increase exponentially as a function of hip angle.
 By introducing a variable knee angle component, it was found that this contributed a linear component to the equation.
 A surface fitting programme was written for Matlab, and visual and residual analyses used to determine the most appropriate equation coefficients for the individual datasets.
 From the present investigation, the following equation was developed to predict passive hip moments (Mpassive) during flexion:

-Mpassive=a.θknee+b.expc.θhip+d
+Mpassive=a*θknee+b*expc*θhip+d

 where θknee is the angle at the knee, θhip the angle at the hip, and a, b, c, and d are the equation coefficients.